occam-ra/occam/doc/occam-user-manual.md

 Additionally, the image width and height, font size, and overall size of the variable nodes can be controlled with the 4 text boxes in this section, which accept positive integer-valued sizes.
 Note that Occam will choose a node size that is, at minimum, big enough to hold each of the variable labels (even if a smaller node size is chosen using the input box).

-Occam User’s Manual 3/13/2017 24

 At present, Occam is only able to generate graph files for the HTML output or when “Return data in CSV format” is enabled, and is unable to include the graphs when returning results via email.
 That is, when “Run in Background, Email Results To:” is enabled by entering an email address, Occam will disable graph generation (and return the usual results via email).
 This is a known bug that the programmer will eventually fix.

 When returning results as HTML output, Occam includes the graph images as SVG format images.
 When returning results in CSV format, Occam includes graph images as PDF files (which are suitable for printing or for inclusion in a Word document).

-**VII.
+## VII.
 Fit Output** After echoing the input parameters (which are requested by default), Occam prints out some properties of the model and some measures for the model where the reference model is first the top and then the bottom of the lattice.

 ***Output file for a directed system*** Below is the first Fit table outputted for a sample directed system, where the model is Top, “ABC”, where A and B are IVs, and C is the DV.
 The first columns show all of the “IV” state combinations that appear in the data.
 (Note that these IV states include states where the value of B is missing; these are shown as “.”)
 The next three columns, marked “Data”, show the frequencies in the data for each of those IV states, along with the observed conditional probabilities for the DV states.
 The following columns, marked Model, show the calculated conditional probabilities for the model, along with the selected prediction rule.
 The prediction rule specifies which DV state is expected given some particular IV state (row).
 The columns labelled “\#correct” and “%correct” show the performance of those rules on the data.